Chantili – a Canadian Chalet Distributor

 These centerpieces are also etched.
 Blue rimmed (picture courtesy of 50 Shader Ryan Shawn Robertson) is etched “Chantili CANADA” while 50 Shades member Ken Brewer’s piece (right) is etched “Chalet Canada.”

 Same form, same colour but differently marked fungi.
-50 Shades member Cindy Bishop-Loughlin’s mushroom (left) is etched “Chalet Canada” while Melissa Patterson’s piece retains its “Chantili CANADA” label.
+50 Shades member Cindy Bishop-Laughlin’s mushroom (left) is etched “Chalet Canada” while Melissa Patterson’s piece retains its “Chantili CANADA” label.

 The gold basket on the left is etched Chantili and, as above, was also distributed by FASCINATION PAR C.M.
 Its blue counterpart bears the Chalet etched signature.
 It is from the collection of 50 Shades member Cindy Bishop-Loughlin.
 The 2 middle baskets also bear different etchings with the amethyst being signed “Chalet Canada” and the gold being signed “Chantili CANADA.”